 After you give them a few days to receive the mail, send an email with photos of the two of you enjoying your private wedding.
 This will give your family and friends the feeling of involvement.

-You don't have to forego the wedding reception, just because you decided to elope.
+Just because you decided to elope, you don't have to forego the wedding reception.
 Have your after-wedding party, but do it as soon after the ceremony as possible.
 Your friends will enjoy hearing about your adventure, so be prepared to tell the story of why you decided to elope and how much fun you had.
-An after-elopement wedding reception is likely to be less stressful because you won't have to worry about everything going just right at the ceremony, and you're less likely to worry about mishaps.
+An after-elopement wedding reception is likely to be less stressful because you won't have to worry about everything going just right at the ceremony.